yangju2011/udacity-data-analyst-nanodegree/README.md

 - Project 3: Wrangle OpenStreetMap Data
 - Project 4: Explore and Summarize Data
 - Project 5: Intro to Machine Learning
-- Project 6: Make an Effective Visualization (in progress)
+- Project 6: Make an Effective Visualization
-- Project 7: Design an A/B Test (in progress)
+- Project 7: Design an A/B Test

 Courses:
+- Statistics
 - Intro to Data Analysis
-- Data Wrangling
+- Data Wrangling with MongoDB
 - SQL For Data Analysis
 - Data Analysis with R
 - Intro to Machine Learning
+- Data Visualization and D3.js
+- A/B Testing